MicrosoftDocs/powerapps-docs/powerapps-docs/teams/localizing-sample-apps.md

 ---
 title: Localization of Power Apps template app for Microsoft Teams
-description: Learn how to add additional localizations to the template Power Apps for Microsoft Teams. ms.service: powerapps ms.topic: conceptual ms.custom:
+description: Learn how to add extra localizations to the template Power Apps for Microsoft Teams. ms.service: powerapps ms.topic: conceptual ms.custom: